≡ Menu

 Okay, so you’re not shipping corn in a Phoenician galley or laying down shekels at the local moneylender.
 You’re investing in stock market listed companies and government debt.

-Nevertheless for an asset allocation, the Permanent Portfolio is about as back-to-basics as diversified gets – the 25% slug of gold giving it a particularly Old World tang.
+Nevertheless, for an asset allocation the Permanent Portfolio is about as back-to-basics as diversified gets – the 25% slug of gold giving it an especially Old World tang.

-The Permanent Portfolio’s roots lie in the high inflation era of the 1970s, when investing was simpler.
+The portfolio’s roots lie in the high inflation era of the 1970s, when investing was simpler.
 Forget robot advisors or quant funds1 – the only thing most people used computers for was playing Pong or Pac-Man.
-Few had heard of Warren Buffett, let alone Jack Bogle or Ed Thorpe.

 Well, I believe it’s worth pondering the Permanent Portfolio, and its deceptive simplicity.
-While it’s too straightforward for an investing stamp collector like myself, I recognize it as a thing of investing beauty.
+While it’s too straightforward for an investing stamp collector like myself, I recognise it as a thing of investing beauty.

 The Permanent Portfolio’s returns have historically been pretty special, too.